MattTriano/analytics_data_where_house/docs/setup/getting_started.md

 Preprequisites:
 To use this system, Docker is the only absolutely necessary prerequisite.

-Having `GNU make` and core python on your host system will enable you to use included `makefile` recipes and scripts to streamline setup and common operations, but you could get by without them (although you'll have to figure more out).
+Having `GNU make` and a basic python distribution (with the ability to make `venv`s) on your host system will enable you to use included `makefile` recipes and scripts to streamline setup and common operations, but you could get by without them (although you'll have to figure more out).

 ## Setting up credentials
 After cloning this project, `cd` into your local repo, run this `make` command and enter appropriate responses to the prompts.
 You may want to have a password generator open.